 What can I do if I was scammed?

 First, you are not alone.
+Millions of people are impacted each year.
+There are many common signs to look for to tell if you may have fallen for a scam.
 Don’t let the shame take over.
 Instead, take action.
 Here is some advice by the U.S. Federal Trade Commission for a number of situations:

 - If you paid a scammer: Call you bank or your credit card company.
 They will guide you through next steps ·